Fremantle Stuff > people > Mick Vodanovich

 Mick Vodanovich was a musician and a publican, or, as Ron Davidson calls him, 'a pubkeeper and a showman'.
-Ron writes about him as the licensee of His Majesty's Hotel, but I remember him also running Cleo's, the Cleopatra Hotel, as I remember having a drink with him in his bar there.
-Ron mentions him playing the saxophone, but I remember him playing the violin.
+Ron writes about him as the licensee of His Majesty's Hotel and the Federal Hotel, but I remember him also running Cleo's, the Cleopatra Hotel, as I remember having a drink with him in his bar there.
 My Dad was a muso (he played bass) and I'm pretty sure he had a gig or two with Mick.

 Goodbye to a Fremantle Legend